Your Visit

 Dublin Zoo is 180 years old and contains a number of old buildings and structures.
 However, most of Dublin Zoo is accessible for wheelchair users and those with walking difficulties.

-We have 10 wheelchairs available at the front gate which are cleaned and sanitised before each use and are given on a first-come-first-served basis.
+We have 20 wheelchairs available which are cleaned and sanitised before each use and are given on a first-come-first-served basis.
+Wheelchairs can be collected from the Visitors Operations Office at the front entrance at Dublin Zoo.

 Accessible Toilets